mongodb/genny/examples/README.md

 - [workloadNode.yml](workloadNode.yml): This is a simple example showing that a workload can be embedded within another workload.
 The example has a trivial workload, but any workload could be embedded.
-- [forN.yml](forN.yml): This demonstrates a simple loop that executes an insert_one operation 5 times.
-Note that a workload node can be the embedded node using the workloadNode from the previous example.
+- [forN.yml](forN.yml): This demonstrates a simple loop that executes a sequence of two insert_one operations 5 times.
+Note that a workload node could be used and called multiple times also.
 - [spawn.yml](spawn.yml): Demonstrates spawning new threads of execution.
 A thread is started for each node in spawn, and the current thread continues to its next state.
 - [doAll.yml](doAll.yml): Demonstrates simple fork join behavior.
 A thread is started for each childNode, and they execute in parallel until they get to the join node.
 Here's an [image of the doAll.yml graph](images/doAll.png)